serafeim-michas/streem/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-The input data contained in the **Data** folder are collected through publicly available sources.
-The license does not apply to input data.

 ## Acknowledgements